U.K. coronavirus vaccine authorization prompts grumbling by countries taking slower approach

 “The UK was the first country to sign a deal with Pfizer/BioNTech — now we will be the first to deploy their vaccine,” he added on Twitter.

-Germany’s Ambassador to the U.K. appeared unimpressed.
+Germany’s ambassador to the U.K. appeared unimpressed.
 “Why is it so difficult to recognize this important step forward as a great international effort and success,” Andreas Michaelis responded.

-“I really don’t think this is a national story., despite the German company BioNTech having made a crucial contribution this is European and transatlantic,” Michaelis added.
+“I really don’t think this is a national story, despite the German company BioNTech having made a crucial contribution this is European and transatlantic,” Michaelis added.

-German Health Minister Jens Spahn struck a similar tone, saying the very existence of the BioNTech vaccine is thanks to a collective E.U. purchasing effort this summer.
+Spahn struck a similar tone, saying the very existence of the BioNTech vaccine is thanks to a collective E.U. purchasing effort this summer.
 British policymakers decided not to take part in the collective procurement effort — a decision that likely led to higher costs for them — because of a political desire to stand alone and promote Brexit, E.U. diplomats have said.

 Birnbaum reported from Riga.
 Mellen reported from Washington.